 Contributing to SecureDrop¶

-You will find a developer to answer any questions you may have at the SecureDrop instant messaging channel, whatever your timezone is.
-You should also register to the forum for longer discussions and to look for answers.
+You can always find a developer to answer any questions you may have on the SecureDrop instant messaging channel.
+You can also register on the forum for more information and to participate in longer discussions.

 - User experience

 - Source and journalist applications

 If you would like to contribute on a regular basis, you’ll want to read the developer documentation and set up a local development environment to preview changes, run tests locally, etc.

 If this is your first time helping with SecureDrop documentation, consider working on low-hanging fruit to become familiar with the process.